Role & Influence of the Technology Decision-Maker 2015

 IDG’s 2015 Role & Influence survey was conducted online among audience members of IDG brands (CIO, Computerworld, CSO, InfoWorld, ITworld and Network World) via pop-up and email invitations.
 Results are based on 1,249 qualified respondents.

 View the infographic here.

 For more information on this study, view the excerpt below.
-To request a meeting with an IDG Enterprise sales executive to walk through the full study, please complete the form below.
+To request a meeting with an IDG sales executive to walk through the full study, please complete the form below.